SJLewer/MechaCar_Statistical_Analysis/README.md

 1. _Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?_ Vehicle length, ground clearance, and the intercept have a signficiant impact on MPG.
 (Green highlights)

-2. _Is the slope of the linear model considered to be zero?
-Why or why not?_  No. Because the intercept is statistically significant, it means the intercept term explains a signficiant amount of variability in the dependent variable (MPG) when all independent variables are equal to zero.
+2. _Is the slope of the linear model considered to be zero?_ No. Because the intercept is statistically significant, it means the intercept term explains a signficiant amount of variability in the dependent variable (MPG) when all independent variables are equal to zero.

-3. _Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?_  Yes, the r-squared value (0.71) highlighted in purple indicates 71% probability the regression model approximates the data points.
+3. _Does this linear model predict mpg of MechaCar prototypes effectively?_ Yes, the r-squared value (0.71) highlighted in purple indicates 71% probability the regression model approximates the data points.
 Additionally, the p-value (5.35e-11) highlighted in yellow is significant.

+### Summary Statistics on Suspension Coils
+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?

 ## Overview of Analysis